 Once you have asked your employer for a reasonable accommodation, you are supposed to work together to determine what the accommodations are and whether they are working once they are in place.
 After you’ve agreed to a plan, it can be beneficial, to put it in writing.
 It is also important to remember that you might actually need more than one accommodation to address the challenges you are having, and/or that you might need to change accommodations over time depending on how your treatment and side effects are impacting you.

-Finally, even if your employer isn't required to provide an accommodation, it doesn't mean you shouldn't discuss relevant modifications that would help you work through treatment.
-Often what you will need will be fairly small and inexpensive and so it is in your employer's interest to work with you and keep a valuable employee.
+Finally, even if your employer isn’t required to provide an accommodation, it doesn’t mean you shouldn’t discuss relevant modifications that would better enable you to work through treatment.
+Often what you will need will be fairly small and inexpensive, so it’s in your employer’s interest to work with you and retain a valuable employee.

 We’ve pulled together this list of questions that may help you identify possible modifications: